-In an attempt to provide a little relief during this time of "social distancing," we are posting short pieces of music from our archives as well as videos of artists who have performed for CMS.
-Usually these will be encores, short sections from longer works, or unusual musical performances.
-Subscribe to our mailing list here.
+In 2020 when the concert world was dark we began posting short pieces of music from our archives as well as videos of artists who have performed for CMS.
+Usually these are encores, short sections from longer works, or unusual musical performances.

 November 14, 2020